microsoft/FluidFramework/docs/content/docs/get-started/examples.md

 ![A screenshot of draft.js](/images/draftjs-example.png)

-The [Fluid Draft.js](https://github.com/microsoft/FluidExamples/tree/main/draft-js) example shows how to use the Fluid Framework to take an existing open source project and make it collaborative.
+The [Fluid Draft.js](https://github.com/microsoft/FluidExamples/tree/main/draft-js) example shows how to use the Fluid Framework to take an existing project and make it collaborative.
 This example also demonstrates how to build an app that supports real-time updates in a rich text editor.

 ## Brainstorming